MatevzVidovic/python_logger/README.md

-Object attribute logging:
+## OBJECT ATTRIBUTE LOGGING:

 You are debugging some numpy code.
 A local variable is a numpy array.
 It gets logged.
 You don't see anything from that log - it's just a cropped printout of the array.
 You don't know the shape, the mean, the std, the min, the max, the sum, ...
 We can fix that.

-Default paramters of log_locals are: py_log.log_locals(passed_logger=DEFAULT_LOGGER, list_with_limiting_number=[], check_attributes=True, attr_sets=["size"], added_attribute_names=[])
+E.g. default paramters of log_locals are:
+py_log.log_locals(passed_logger=DEFAULT_LOGGER, list_with_limiting_number=[], check_attributes=True, attr_sets=["size"], added_attribute_names=[])
 The last three parameters work like so: if check_attributes=True, you can pass, for example: added_attribute_names=["shape", "mean"].